-The Desktop Metal Studio System+ is the latest state-of-the-art metal 3D printing system that works on Bound Metal Deposition (BMD) technology.
-Instead of laser sintering, Bound Metal Deposition uses extrusion technology which produces parts layer by layer to produce accurate and repeatable physical parts right in an office-friendly environment at high speed and low cost.
+The Desktop Metal Studio System is the latest state-of-the-art metal 3D printing system that works on Bound Metal Deposition (BMD) technology.
+Instead of laser sintering, Bound Metal Deposition uses extrusion technology, which produces metal parts layer by layer.
+This additive manufacturing process creates accurate parts through repeatable processes right in an office-friendly environment at high speed and low cost.

 Unlike laser-based systems that melt metal powder selectively, Bound Metal Deposition extrudes bound metal rods and is similar to how Fused Filament Fabrication (FFF) printers work.

 Customizable temperature profiles are then applied to heat parts just below their melting points, where the fusing of metal particles leaves strengthened parts behind without any traces of residual stress.

 The Studio System works with a wide range of high-quality core alloys that are essential to 3D printing.
 A total of 7 alloys are available in the market now, with more than 31 still under development.